suedatpc/suedatpc/README.md

 - 👋 Hi, I’m @suedatpc
-- I'm currently pursuing a degree in software engineering at a university.
+- I'm currently pursuing a degree in software engineering at a university and mainly focused on learning Python and C++ programming languages as a part of my software engineering degree program.
-- I'm mainly focused on learning Python and C++ programming languages as a part of my software engineering degree program.
+- In addition, I am learning C# for game development lessons with Unity.

 <!---